 One potential challenge is how servicing-fee reductions under review by the Federal Housing Finance Agency, which oversees Fannie Mae and Freddie Mac, will affect the value of mortgage-servicing rights, according to a report by Bose George, an analyst with Keefe, Bruyette & Woods Inc.

 “While we do not believe that lower servicing fees would directly impact the economics of the mortgage business, it could still change the structure of the industry in very meaningful ways,” George wrote in the April 17 report.
 “There could be increased earnings volatility as servicing earnings would fall sharply.”

 PHH Corp.
-(PHH), the largest non-bank servicer with $149.7 billion in unpaid principal balance at the end of the first quarter, reported a $26 million first quarter loss on its mortgage-servicing unit, driven by requests from Fannie Mae and Freddie Mac to repurchase loans that defaulted because of alleged misrepresentations.
+(PHH:US), the largest non-bank servicer with $149.7 billion in unpaid principal balance at the end of the first quarter, reported a $26 million first quarter loss on its mortgage-servicing unit, driven by requests from Fannie Mae and Freddie Mac to repurchase loans that defaulted because of alleged misrepresentations.

 “We expect repurchase requests and foreclosure costs to remain high during 2012 and potentially into 2013,” Mount Laurel, New Jersey-based PHH said in a May earnings statement.

 PHH continues to expand into mortgage servicing, which accounted for about one-fourth of the company’s revenue in fiscal 2011, increasing its portfolio 4.9 percent from a year earlier.
 On May 7, it acquired subservicing rights to $52 billion of loans from HSBC Bank USA.
 A subservicer handles work for a servicer on a contract basis, without being directly responsible to the ultimate investor or bank.